-BioSpecifics is conducting a Phase 1 open-label dose escalation study in fifteen subjects treated prior to hysterectomy at the Department of Gynecology & Obstetrics at Johns Hopkins University.
-Three subjects have been injected with saline and methylene blue to evaluate the safety and effectiveness of the injection method.
-A total of nine subjects were injected with CCH.
+BioSpecifics is conducting a Phase 1 open-label dose escalation study in fifteen subjects treated prior to hysterectomy at the Department of Gynecology & Obstetrics at Johns Hopkins University, all patients have been fully enrolled.
 The primary endpoint assesses the safety and tolerability of CCH following a one-time injection directly into uterine fibroids at three doses under transvaginal ultrasound guidance.
 The secondary endpoints assess symptoms of pain and bleeding, quality of life throughout the study, size, collagen content and rate of apoptosis in CCH treated fibroids.
 Additional exploratory endpoints measure the tissue elasticity and assess relative stiffness using SWEI (Shear Wave Elasticity Imaging).

-BioSpecifics expects to present top-line data from this trial in 2018.
+BioSpecifics expects to present top-line data from this trial in the fourth quarter of 2018.